mnmlstc/core/docs/variant.rst

    .. deprecated:: 1.2 Please use :any:`core::get\<N>`

    Calls :any:`core::get`, and returns the value.
-This specialization is provided to interact with ``std::tuple`` and to provide *some* semblance of boost interoperability.
+This specialization is provided to interact with :cxx:`std::tuple` and to provide *some* semblance of boost interoperability.
 However it does not support using the type to get the value from the variant.